MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSite.md

 ### -DefaultSharingLinkType

 The default link type for the site collection.
+To be replaced by DefaultShareLinkScope.

 PARAMVALUE: None | AnonymousAccess | Internal | Direct